-Technically they are not in Cinque Terre, but with the Cinque Terre they share the history, the atmosphere and the beauties: beyond the Punta Mesco the trail between Levanto and Framura, passing through Bonassola goes through the scented forest and always looks at the sea to discover spacious beaches and historic charm.
+Technically it’s not in the Cinque Terre, but with the most famous five villages it shares traditions, atmosphere, and beauty: beyond the Punta Mesco the path to go hiking from Levanto to Framura, passing through the village of Bonassola goes through the scented forest and always looks at the sea and opens up to spacious beaches.

-If you ask a local, Cinque Terre is an area enclosed between Punta Schiara and Punta Mesco, where the five villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso are included, giving the area its name (Cinque Terre means Five territories).
-For non-residents, or for those who do not speak Italian and the term Cinque does not mean five, the whole neighboring area looks really alike what technically is Cinque Terre, and the Cinque Terre include at least 7 or 8 villages.
+If you ask a local, Cinque Terre is an area of the Riviera enclosed between Punta Schiara and Punta Mesco, where the five villages of Riomaggiore, Manarola, Corniglia, Vernazza, anvd Monterosso are included, giving the area its name (Cinque Terre means Five territories).
+For non-residents, as for those who do not speak Italian and the term Cinque doesn’t mean much, the whole neighboring area looks really like the official Cinque Terre, so that this ends up including at least 7 or 8 villages.

-Just beyond Punta Mesco for those arriving from Spezia is Levanto, the largest town near Cinque Terre, with a beautiful beach.
-In Levanto, it is great to take a stroll to visit the Church of Sant’Andrea, Casa Restani and the 13th century Loggia Market, and the Castle built from an ancient 13th-century Malaspinian fortress, perfectly preserved.
+Just beyond Punta Mesco for those arriving from La Spezia is Levanto, the largest town near Cinque Terre, with a beautiful beach.
+In Levanto, it is great to take a stroll to visit the Church of Sant’Andrea, Casa Restani, the 13th-century Loggia Market, and the Castle built from an ancient 13th-century fortress, perfectly preserved.

-After the view, the trail enters the forest in a somewhat savage and uninhabited stretch, particularly peaceful and quiet, which sometimes opens again to the coast to offer unique views, until finally descending to Framura, preannunciata by the small beach of the marina on which it dominates a small statue of Our Lady.
+After the view, the trail enters the forest in somewhat savage and uninhabited stretch, particularly peaceful and quiet, which sometimes opens again to the coast to offer unique views, until finally descending to Framura, announced by the small beach of the Marina on which it dominates a small statue of Our Lady.

 For those who are not tired, reaching Costa above Framura, is a must.
-From Costa you admire one of the most beautiful views of Liguria, in particular from the carolingian tower, which, from its dominant position difficult to attack, allowed a unique view of the sea and the inland.
+From Costa you admire one of the most beautiful views of Liguria, in particular from the Carolingian tower, which, from its dominant position difficult to attack, allowed a unique view of the sea and the outback.